 In doing so, he hoped to refashion the symphony so as to better express the realities of the modern world from an existential vantage point.
 To serve this overriding purpose, Mahler utilized every possible means at his disposal, whether tried and true or experimental.
-While radically revising classical forms, he would also make use of bach in counterpoint, not merely as a nod to tradition, but to replicate the complexity of modern life through multi-layered linear polyphony.
+While radically revising classical forms, he would also make use of Johan Sebastian Bach in counterpoint, not merely as a nod to tradition, but to replicate the complexity of modern life through multi-layered linear polyphony.
 Sometimes he uses traditional procedures such as fugue and canon, he retains classical forms such as Sonata Rondo, scherzo and trio, while expanding or refashioning them to suit his dramatic purposes.

-Movements are interconnected dramatically and motivicly and organized into parts as Mahler had done in his original conceptions of the first and third symphonies, the thematic and motivic interplay between movements becomes a principal element in the overall symphonic design, more than any of his previous symphonies, modern links movements together cyclically, but unlike Beethoven, or Brookner, who also quote themes from one movement in another, Mahler transforms a quoted theme when it returns in a later movement, revealing a different aspect of his character that is radically different from the original.
+Movements are interconnected dramatically and motivicly and organized into parts as Mahler had done in his original conceptions of the first and third symphonies, the thematic and motivic interplay between movements becomes a principal element in the overall symphonic design, more than any of his previous symphonies, modern links movements together cyclically, but unlike Beethoven, or Bruckner, who also quote themes from one movement in another, Mahler transforms a quoted theme when it returns in a later movement, revealing a different aspect of his character that is radically different from the original.
 Thus, he implies that just as the natural energies of life can be used for positive or negative purposes, so to the same thematic material can be used to convey contrasting aspects of human nature.

 In the Fifth Symphony, Mahler applies this principle more purposefully and with greater success than he had in any of his previous symphonies, virtually organizing the entire Symphony around this concept of thematic transformation, for example, rather than merely superimposing upon the musical landscape references to popular music, such as military marches, trumpet calls, or familiar dance music, he integrates these thematic and motivic References into the musical fabric so that they serve as symbols or, if you will, players in the symphonic drama.

 Mahler’s musical language also undergoes a radical change in the fifth, particularly evident is the unusual nature of musical ebb and flow, passages build on music that had already reached closure, others fail to build at all.
 Still, others are shunted aside abruptly, some musical subjects respond to stimuli unrelated to the music out of which they grow, aborted, or on anticipated climaxes, sudden interruptions and radical diversions all wreak havoc upon formal musical design, and even disorient the listener momentarily.
 Both Alma Mahler and Derek cook called such aberrations schizophrenic, by means of such abrupt shifts, Mahler sought to characterize psychological traits that were explored in greater depth than before during the end of the 19th century.
 With the appearance of new theories about the mind and the spirit, making the rounds during this period, life could no longer be considered as simply governed by rational principles that could be relied upon for their consistency and predictability.
 The modern life-world and the world of the mind are increasingly viewed as much more complex and unfathomable.
 The sharks that flesh is heir to, that make a mockery of any perceived ground plan for life, took hold of Mahler sensibilities.
 In keeping with some of his romantic precursors, Mahler instinctively understood that the orderly presentation of musical material according to rational principles of construction, in symmetrical formed, would no longer serve to present a true picture of modern life.
 Principles of reason, order, and symmetry, leave unexplained life’s vicissitudes, uncertainties, and insecurities.
 The dilemma of the human condition could only be expressed in a symphonic setting if the manner of musical presentation was radically changed.
 Self-understanding and self-overcoming are now the principal goals, man becomes the central figure in the modern symphonic world, a tragic hero struggling with disruptive forces, both internal and external and seeking an answer to the nihilistic accusation that life is meaningless.
-To achieve his dramatic and philosophical purposes, Mahler altered classical forms, fusing them with his extensive musical ideas, while making them pliant enough to encompass them. molars use of instruments also undergoes significant development with a fifth, following and expanding upon berrios principles of instrumentation model forces woodwinds to play at ranges beyond those to which they were accustomed, he uses unusual instrumental groupings to generate special coloristic effects that enhanced musical characterization to create a particular effect, he adds glockenspiel or woodblock to the already extensive array of percussion instruments.
+To achieve his dramatic and philosophical purposes, Mahler altered classical forms, fusing them with his extensive musical ideas, while making them pliant enough to encompass them.
+Mahler’s use of instruments also undergoes significant development with a fifth, following and expanding upon berrios principles of instrumentation model forces woodwinds to play at ranges beyond those to which they were accustomed, he uses unusual instrumental groupings to generate special coloristic effects that enhanced musical characterization to create a particular effect, he adds glockenspiel or woodblock to the already extensive array of percussion instruments.

 As in previous symphonies, the finale of the fifth continues to be the focal point and contains the resolution of its principal argument.
 Although its five movements form, an arch of which the middle movement is the longest.
 Mahler presents the musical argument primarily in the outer movements, connecting links between the first two and last two movements are so essential that Mahler divided the symphony into parts, pairing each of these couple movements so that the five-movement work is conceived in an overarching tripartite form, like the middle movements of his earlier symphonies, the centerpiece of a fifth scherzo movement seems at first hearing to be but a diversion from the main argument.
 It’s frivolous character worlds away from part one’s tragic character, and part three is an expression of love and joy, a celebration in having founded while the scared so does divert attention from the unfolding drama initiated by part one, it does so by caricaturing the social world of cosmopolitan Vienna, which Mahler found superficial, decadent, and ultimately disruptive.
 This is not the first time that modern engages in parody as social commentary.
 He poked fun at a classical style that permeated Viennese music in the first movement of his Fourth Symphony, and caricature and folk music bohemian and Jewish in the third movement or the first, but in the Fifth Symphony scherzo Mahler’s mocking disdain for the social traditions of an aristocracy and decline during the fin de siècle period in Vienna, knows no bounds.
 He treats Viennese dance music so coarsely, and with raucous frivolity, that board is on the maniacal yet it is also self-reflective.
 Motivic elements play a greater role in the fifth than in any previous Mahler Symphony.
 Mahler integrates motives into the musical fabric with ever greater subtlety and inventiveness, he uses them as rhythmic Foundation, or as subjects for contrapuntal interplay, often creating a motivic web of considerably intricate design.

-Unlike his earlier symphonies, Mahler no longer fashions entire movements out of songs or song themes, instead, musical references to his leader that do occur are more subtle and occasional, suggesting either a mood of an earlier song, or the text that accompanies a particular passage that he associated with the symphonic content, in which it appears.
+Unlike his earlier symphonies, Mahler no longer fashions entire movements out of songs or song themes, instead, musical references to his Lieder that do occur are more subtle and occasional, suggesting either a mood of an earlier song, or the text that accompanies a particular passage that he associated with the symphonic content, in which it appears.
 Phrases from the Ruckert-Lieder and Kindertotenlieder appear with ever greater frequency from the Fifth Symphony on, creating a relationship between the subjective character of the songs and the implicit philosophical connotations of the symphonies in which they appear.
 Although Schubert already used song themes and purely instrumental works, Mahler was the first composer to integrate into his symphonies, phrases, or entire passages from his songs to bring out their connotative meaning.
 Mahler also interrelates the whole symphonies motif ugly and thematically with cross-references.
 For example, the opening of the fifth is great From the der Kleiner Appelle passage that appeared at the climax of the development section in the first movement of the Fourth Symphony.
 In the corresponding movement of the Second Symphony, Mahler used a slightly revised form of a rhythmic pattern that appeared in the First Symphony, first we’ll hear the excerpt from the First Symphony, and following it from the Second Symphony.

 Such inter Symphony references function as both musical and dramatic unifying factors that connect entire symphonies, both musically and dramatically.
 The principal tempos of the fifth symphonies movements are organized in symmetrical tripartite form.
 Slow, fast, scherzo slow, fast.
 Overall tonal structure varies from traditional formalities.
 The tonal progression from C sharp minor and the first movement to D major and the finale, parallel the dramatic progression of the symphony from its tragic beginning to its joyous conclusion.